 A platform where developers can publish third-party apps that integrate with Clover point-of-sale solutions.
 Merchants can find and download your apps by searching the Clover App Market.

 The SDK for integrating your point-of-sale software with the Clover platform.

 A full-featured payment and business management device that’s optimized for mobility.
 More about Clover Flex.

 An all-in-one point-of-sale with payment acceptance.
 The device can function as a standalone point-of-sale, or it can serve as a customer-facing payment terminal when connected to another device, such as the Clover Station.
 The Clover Mini accepts multiple credit and debit payment types, including:

 A mobile point-of-sale solution designed for quick payment processing at food trucks, festivals, and other line-based businesses.
 Pay-at-the-table restaurants also use Clover Mobile.

-Clover’s countertop point-of-sale.
+Clover’s countertop point-of-sale system.
 Clover Station enables you to take payments, track inventory, manage timesheets, run reports, and print receipts.
-The device alternates between merchant and customer-facing views.
-Clover Station requires the addition of a Clover Mini to accept EMV chip cards, PIN-based debit transactions, and NFC payments like Apple Pay.
+The device alternates between merchant- and customer-facing views.
+Clover Station requires the addition of a Clover Mini to accept PIN-based debit transactions and NFC payments like Apple Pay.
 More about Clover Station.

-A specially-permissioned Clover device that can simulate transactions in a sandbox environment.
+A specially configured Clover device that can simulate transactions in a sandbox environment.
 This environment is completely separate from the production environment.
 A DevKit will enable you to test apps prior to deploying them on the production server.
 More about DevKits.

-A Europay, MasterCard, and Visa (EMV) payment made with a card containing a computer chip that enhances data security.
+A payment made with a card containing a computer chip that enhances data security.